Drawing pencil sketches is often preparation for more detailed paintings or drawings of flowers, human figure drawings or perspective drawings.

 The classes were held in the evenings and most students had already done a full day’s work teaching.
 But because we loved drawing, painting, art history, sculpture and the like (even a subject called ‘pedagogics’!) the time would fly.

-in preparation for our graduation to human figure drawings from a live model.
+There was a real skeleton with rattling bones, from which we also learned the basics of human anatomy and proportion in preparation for our graduation to human figure drawings from a live model.
 Fashion drawing allowed us the liberty of elongating normal proportions of the human figure to achieve elegance and thus display clothing to best advantage.

 Weekends were the time for landscape sketches, for perspective drawing and watercolours of the many beautiful old buildings in Fremantle, for sketching the boats in the harbor and for developing intricate tree drawings of the island pines on the foreshore.
 It was also a time for drawing pencil sketches of the dashing, largely Italian, male migrants enjoying coffee (and attention!) at the cosmopolitan cafes which had sprung up in the old port.